Jaime Pressly Gets Hit Right After Kendall Jenner Was Burglarized

 According to People, Jaime phoned the police to report a break-in just a few days after Kendall Jenner’s home was burglarized and, like Jenner’s case, Pressly told police that the thieves targeted her jewelry.
 Ms. Pressly, best known for her television roles in My Name is Earl and Mom, also reported the theft of her laptop computer.

-Although Sherman Oaks police wouldn’t confirm that Pressly specifically had been burglarized, they did confirm a break in and theft at the 14900 block of Greenleaf Street.
+Although Sherman Oaks police wouldn’t confirm that Pressly specifically had been burglarized, they did confirm a break-in and theft at the 14900 block of Greenleaf Street.
 The value of the stolen items is still undetermined at this time.

 The police report suggests that Jamie’s home was entered through a side window, which was forced open, suggesting that, unlike the incident at Kendall’s home, Pressly’s theft was not the result of an inside job.